 So what can you do?
 Here are six things you need to do immediately.

 1. Buy security software.
-There are plenty of good choices out there like Avast, MalwareBytes (which is what we use), and Bitdefender.
+There are plenty of good choices out there like Avast and MalwareBytes.
 But make sure this software is installed on all devices used by your employees, even their home devices.
 Better yet, hire an outside IT firm to monitor and ensure that the applications are updated.

 2. Setup online backup.
 Make sure your databases — cloud or otherwise — are backed up multiple times per day.
 Use cloud services like Barracuda, Carbonite or IDrive.
 This way if you are attacked, you have the option to wipe everything clean and restore from your last good backup.